Back to Blog

 Does RentalWriteOff prepare or file Form 3115?

-No. If a study is completed after the return has already been filed, a CPA may use Form 3115 (Accounting Method Change) to claim the catch-up adjustment, if appropriate.
-RentalWriteOff does not prepare or file Form 3115—this is handled by the CPA.
+Form 3115 support is available as an add-on.
+If a study is completed after the return has already been filed, a CPA may use Form 3115 (Accounting Method Change) to claim the catch-up adjustment where appropriate.

 Does RentalWriteOff determine bonus depreciation?